SOC 100 Introduction to Sociology (4)

 SOC 290 Special Topics in Sociology (1-4)

 Presents a historical overview of the emergence and development of sociological theory, with emphasis on theorists such as Comte, Spencer, Marx, Durkheim, Weber, Mead, and post‑WWII theorists.
-Prerequisite: ANT 301 or SOC 110 or an introductory anthropology or sociology course.
+Prerequisite: SOC 100 or equivalent.

 SOC 314 Sociology of Deviance (4)